mbrummelhuis/tactile_servo_control/README.md

 ### Learning ###

-This directory contains helper files for launching supervised learning algorithms through the [Tactile Learning](https://github.com/dexterousrobot/tactile_learning) reposortory.
+This directory contains helper files for launching supervised learning algorithms through the [Tactile Learning](https://github.com/dexterousrobot/tactile_learning) repository.

 The aim is to predict the pose of the tactile sensor based on the tactile image gathered during data collection.
 Pose is encoded and decoded for accurate NN prediction, this uses normalisation for position and  sine/cosine encoding for rotation.
 Details of this can be found in ```utils/label_encoder.py```.